 College life poses different challenges for students with disabilities.
 If you’ve been diagnosed with a learning difference such as dyslexia, or if you need physical accommodation, the Office of Disability Accommodation will make sure you receive the support you need to succeed at UNT.
-You can apply for services or find out if you qualify for services online, by visiting the office on Level 3, Suite 321 of the University Union or calling (940) 565-4323.
+You can apply for services or find out if you qualify for services online, by visiting the office in Sage Hall, Suite 167 or calling (940) 565-4323.

 - The Learning Center

-If you want to do all that you can to succeed academically, or if you’re worried about succeeding at UNT, turn to the Learning Center for help, located on Level 3, Suite 323 of the University Union.
+If you want to do all that you can to succeed academically, or if you’re worried about succeeding at UNT, turn to the Learning Center for help, located in Sage Hall, Suite 315.
 The center staff will help you find answers to the questions you have about reaching your academic goals.
 The Learning Center offers academic assistance by:

 - Helping you understand your learning style